These are the days of miracle and wonder.

 The bastard is not having it, and switches off the bus engine dramatically, announcing to me and the silent, seething passengers, he is happy to wait for the police to come and sort this out.

 I am too tired to be angry or even embarrassed, and just calmly play my last card … I have €2.30 in change (the fare is €3.30) and I will go as far as this will take me …

 He watches my coins disappear into the metal box, relents, and issues a ticket for the full journey.

-This day is day is nearly over as I pray for a better, dryer, tomorrow.
+This day is nearly over as I get off the bus, hoping for a better, dryer, tomorrow.